CGregorio-GCU/Anatomy-Atlas/README.md

 - Public documentation for Anatomy Atlas including a comprehensive README
 - Public documentation for the Admin API
 - Documentation for all API endpoints
-- Ensure that users sessions are stored in a secure manner
+- Ensure that users' sessions are stored in a secure manner

 ## Technologies